Evanlab02/Evanlab02/README.md

 ## I am very passionate about making an impact with technology and solving problems.
 I am interested in back-end development and working with 'big data'.
 Currently a student @WeThinkCode

 - 🔭 I’m currently working on learning new things and expanding my skillset.
-- 🌱 I’m currently learning python, java and working with android studio.
+- 🌱 I’m currently learning python, java and how to work with android studio.
 - 📫 How to reach me: evanlab02@gmail.com

 <!--